isi-vista/adam-visual-perception/doc/gaze_object_detection.md

 The *mixed* heuristic that equally prioritises head- and body-landmark based gaze estimators outperform other configurations with 98% accuracy (49 out of 50).

+To give an intuition on how our method works, we provide a [video](https://youtu.be/3gW4axWnF5E) that illustrated the gaze ray based on which one of the objects in the bounding boxes is chosen.

 # Scripts: Step-by-step guide

 Please follow the following steps to replicate the results of our experiments: